lex00/cloudformation_dataclasses/docs/INTERNALS.md

 - [AWS Resource Generator](#aws-resource-generator) - How AWS resource classes are generated from CloudFormation specs
 - [Template Importer](#template-importer) - How CloudFormation templates are converted to Python
 - [Shared Utilities](#shared-utilities) - Common infrastructure between linter and importer
+- [Watch Framework](#watch-framework) - File watching with debouncing for CLI commands

 ---